 The theater in Area 12 was not finished.
 It was there that the tanks crews parked their tanks.
 When it was finished all the tankers had to do is cross a road to get to their tanks.

 Glenn was sent to Ft.
 Knox, Kentucky, for radio school on March 18.
 He remained there for several months before returning to Ft.
 Lewis after qualifying as a radio operator and repairman from the Radio Electronics Repair School.
-On June 11, he completed the class.
-He was given a short leave home before he returned to Ft.
-Lewis and reported for duty on June 30.
+On June 11, he completed the class and was given a short leave home before returning to Ft.
+Lewis on June 30.
 While he was at Ft.
 Knox, the company had a dinner in honor of the fifth anniversary of the funding of the tank company on June 10, 1936.

 On August 15, 1941, the 194th received orders, from Ft.
 Knox, Kentucky, for duty in the Philippines because of an event that happened during the summer.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots – who was flying lower than the other planes – noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line, for 30 miles to the northwest, in the direction of a Japanese occupied island hundreds of miles away that had a large radio transmitter.
 The squadron continued its flight plan and flew south to Mariveles before returning to Clark Field.
 By the time the planes landed, it was too late to do anything that day.